vbookshelf/Ai-On-A-Stick-TDA/README.md

 - Fully self contained.
 All dependencies are bundled - including Ollama and the Gemma3 4b 4-bit model.
 - Locked to localhost.
 All user submitted data is encrypted.
 - Supports LaTeX and code rendering.
-- Create specialized assistants to streamline your workflow.
+- Create specialized assistants - translation, summarization, tutoring etc.
 - Easy to share using a USB Drive of via AirDrop.
 All dependencies travel with the copy.